 This section describes steps necessary for new Resource Provider (RP) using Openstack middleware to join EGI Cloud Federation.
 It is strongly recommended using the last Openstack version.
-Specifically, the VOMS-enable authentication will require Grizzly version of Keystone.
-The installation and configuration of OpenStack are available at.
+Specifically, the VOMS-enabled authentication will require Grizzly version of Keystone.
+The installation and configuration instructions for OpenStack are available online28.